-The large bags used to be blue but now may be clear and the small bags are clear; both size bags have “Southwest Sanitation” printed on them.
+The garbage bags are clear with “Southwest Sanitation” printed on them.
 Bags are sold at the Village Office, Chances Are Flower Shop, and Kwik Trip.
 The Village office sells small and large bags in packs of 10.
-Kwik Trip sells only the large bags in packs of 10.
-Chances Are sells bags individually.
+Kwik Trip sells large and small bags individually or in packs of 10.
+Chances Are sells both sizes of bags individually.

 Looking for a way to give back to your community?